 What are some things to consider about tags?

-Key Takeaway: The better the antenna can “see” the tag and send energy directly to the tag’s face, the more likely you’ll be to read the tag.
+Key Takeaway: The better the antenna can “see” the tag and send energy directly to the tag’s face, the more likely you’ll be able to read the tag.

 Key Takeaway: Stick with using the tag’s 96 bit EPC number and avoid accessing the User Memory data.